SeanPreusse/seanpreusse.github.io/_posts/2016-02-28-Predict_Employee_Turnover.md

 header:
 excerpt: "Predicting employee turnover and having a greater understanding of key drivers is important for any business.
 Implementing successful interventions based on early information can help you stay ahead of regretted turnover."
 categories:
-  - Data Science
-  - Machine Learning
+  - Machine-Learning
 tags:
+  - Employee-Churn
-  - Employee Churn
+  - Tutorial
 last_modified_at: 2016-01-28T15:11:19-04:00
 ---